NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/savior-spike.md

 trait02: "force"
 trait03: "magical"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "7"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` (concentrate)  **Trigger** You attempt to [[Actions/Grab an Edge|Grab an Edge]] but haven't rolled  * * *  This pyramid-shaped spike is attached to an armor's chest piece.
 When you activate the spike, it shoots a strand of force to help you gain purchase, giving you a +1 item bonus to the check.
 If you roll a success on the triggering attempt, you get a critical success instead.
 If you roll a critical failure, you get a failure instead."
 powerTitle1:
 actionEconomy1:
 type1: